BOlimpio/tfe_catalog_viewer/readme.md

 - [x] “Clear Filters” button
 - [x] Responsive and intuitive UI
 - [x] FastAPI mock backend for local PoC

-## 💡 Why Use This Interface?

-Terraform Enterprise (TFE) provides a powerful backend for managing infrastructure, but its **web UI is limited** when it comes to filtering and exploring the resources created inside a workspace.

-This custom interface was built to solve that.

-✅ **Key benefits:**
-- Allows **filtering resources** by type, module, provider, and more
-- Quickly browse and visualize details of all resources within a workspace
-- Lightweight and fully compatible with **Terraform Cloud/Enterprise API**
-- Great for teams that want better insight or validation of deployments

-This is especially useful for platform teams, DevOps engineers, or auditors who need to **interact with resource data beyond what the native portal provides**.

 ## 📝 License